phr34k/serpent/README.md

 ## Getting started

 This project currently is only available for windows, it uses python 2.7, so we are going to assume you have it installed somewhere.
-Adjust the location in the BUILDENV file to change the location.
-From that point on you should be able to call env rebuild /t:serpent_project.
+To build the environment from source we use the command `nmake PYTHON=C:\Python27\\` this will cause the command to compile a bootstap version of the environment and then use the real environment to furter compile itself with the command `env rebuild /t:serpent_project --python-sdk=C:\Python27`

+From that point on the build environment can be used to compile the sample projects using `env build /t:sample_cpp && env run /t:sample_cpp`.